ernesto-sun/ConfiMailPHP/README.md

 # Confi Mail PHP

 A 'kind of safe' simple script for one purpose:
-Sending any text-message to any email-adress of choice.
+Sending any text-message to any email-address of choice.

 This is useful e.g. for contact forms.
 This project is ment to help you make your online contact form on your own website work in little time.